 If you are new to fishing, we have worked with our partners to create a unique Web platform containing a host of information that will guide you through the discovery of your new hobby.

-If you would like to discover fishing, learn the basics or try it out, visit the campaign website Fishing is happiness .
+If you would like to discover fishing, learn the basics or try it out, visit the website pecherpascomplique.com .

 General rules, zones’ specific rules and maps (PDF)